 Another great thing about the build is that the cabinet has been redesigned so that the sound can carry better, and also so that the piano has more of a traditional feel, something that appeals to a lot of people.

-Below, please take at some of the best-selling upright digital pianos on Amazon, and then see how well these pianos stack up to the CLP 525 in today’s review:
+Below, please take at some of the best-selling upright digital pianos online, and then see how well these pianos stack up to the CLP 525 in today’s review:

 The Yamaha CLP 525 is really an exquisite machine when it comes down to the machinery based inside it.
 Yamaha has always been known for the great engineering and expertise found in their machines, and the 525 certainly is no exception.

 I always like to start with the keys, because truthfully, this is one of the most important parts of the piano.
 If the keys don’t feel right, or if they are not suitable for your style or level of playing, then it almost is a waste of time and a waste of money.